OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 1. From the command line, or a terminal window, go to the root folder of this sample at `/samples/auth/Outlook-Event-SSO-NAA`.
 1. Open the `src/launchevent/launchevent.js` file.
 1. Replace the placeholder "Enter_the_Application_Id_Here" with the Application ID that you copied.
+1. Open the `src/taskpane/taskpane.js` file.
+1. Replace the placeholder "Enter_the_Application_Id_Here" with the Application ID that you copied.
 1. Save the file.

 ## Run the sample

+First ensure you have signed in and consented to the add-in's scopes.
+Once you approve consent, you no longer need to do these steps.

 1. Run the following commands.